chargehound/chargehound-slate/source/includes/_integration.md

 chargehound.disputes.submit("{{dispute_from_step_1}}");
 ```

-If you have a Paypal sandbox account, you can test your integration using Chargehound's test mode and Paypal's sandox environment.
-First, you'll need to connect your Paypal sandbox to Chargehound and set up the webhook, just as you did for your production Paypal environment.
-You can connect a Paypal sandbox account from the settings page [here](https://www.chargehound.com/dashboard/settings/processors).
+If you have a PayPal sandbox account, you can test your integration using Chargehound's test mode and PayPal's sandox environment.
+First, you'll need to connect your PayPal sandbox to Chargehound and set up the webhook, just as you did for your production PayPal environment.
+You can connect a PayPal sandbox account from the settings page [here](https://www.chargehound.com/dashboard/settings/processors).

-Because Chargehound creates live mode disputes with [webhooks](https://developer.paypal.com/docs/integration/direct/webhooks/) from Paypal, testing end to end requires creating a dispute in Paypal.
-You can do this by creating a transaction from a sandbox Paypal [buyer account](https://developer.paypal.com/docs/classic/lifecycle/sb_about-accounts/) and disputing the transaction.
+Because Chargehound creates live mode disputes with [webhooks](https://developer.paypal.com/docs/integration/direct/webhooks/) from PayPal, testing end to end requires creating a dispute in PayPal.
+You can do this by creating a transaction from a sandbox PayPal [buyer account](https://developer.paypal.com/docs/classic/lifecycle/sb_about-accounts/) and disputing the transaction.

 ## Responding to your backlog